mbizvo23/sql_data_warehouse_project/README.md

-## 🛡️ License
-This project is licensed under the MIT License.
-You are free to use, modify, and share this project with proper attribution.
 ```
 ## Stay Connected
 Feel free to contact me on Linkedin https://www.linkedin.com/in/brendon-mbizvo/

+## 🛡️License
+This project is licensed under the <u>MIT License</u>.
+Feel free to use, modify, and share the project with proper attribution.

+## About Me
+Hi there!
+I'm Brendon Mbizvo.
+I'm a Data Scientist passionate about transforming raw data into actionable insights.